How to Freeze Soup (So It Doesn’t Taste Weird Later)

 Needs a bit of strategy:

-• creamy soups → can split or go grainy
+• creamy soups → can split or turn grainy

 • pasta or rice → gets soft and mushy

-👉 easiest fix: freeze the base, add those parts fresh later
+easiest fix: freeze the base, and add these ingredients fresh when reheating

 Homemade soup stored in containers and freezer bags on freezer shelves, organized for easy meal prep